Guide to Liability Insurance Coverage for Your Business

 General Liability Coverage Examples

-The following scenarios are typically covered by general liability, as detailed on TrustedChoice.com:
+Thef ollowing scenarios are typically included under general liability, as noted by TrustedChoice.com:

-• Claims relating to advertising injury: If your business’s advertisements cause harm to a third party, such as emotional harm, general liability insurance will cover the legal costs.
+If your advertising materials cause alleged harm to a third party, general liability coverage can address the associated legal costs.

 Role of Liability Insurance in Business Risk Management